-When you are working a 10-hour days, followed by the chores at home, then after you finish you may not have the willpower to learn a new language or read a book that demands a lot of mental energy.
+When you are working 10-hour days, followed by the chores at home, then after you finish you may not have the willpower to learn a new language or read a book that demands a lot of mental energy.

 In this case, it’s OK to consume some mindless entertainment.
 Wasting time helps you wind down and relax.
 However, if at all possible opt for meeting friend or simply going to bed early.

-There are a ton of stuff in the list above, and you can’t stop doing it all at once.
+There is a ton of stuff in the list above, and you can’t stop doing it all at once.
 And you shouldn’t.
 Wasting time on social media or gaming is a problem only when you spend hours on those activities.
 The trap we often fall in is that we think we are doing it less than we actually do.